Polytope volume by descent in the face lattice and applications in social choice: Introduction

 Normaliz is not the first package to exploit descent in the face lattice for volume computations.
-In B\"{u}eler and Enge's package Vinci \cite{vinci} it appears as Lassere's algorithm, in view of the article \cite{lass}.
-However, as the author himself points out in the introduction of \cite{lass}, the recursion, which is indeed classical, is not his main point.
+In B\"{u}eler and Enge's package Vinci \cite{vinci} it appears as the \emph{hot} algorithm, where ``hot'' is an acronym for ``hybrid orthonormalization technique''.
 Vinci is based on the article \cite{practical} by Büeler, Enge and Fukuda.
-In contrast to Normaliz, Vinci uses floating point arithmetic and computes only Euclidean volumes, and for full functionality it depends on some other packages.
+In contrast to Normaliz, Vinci uses floating point arithmetic and computes only Euclidean volumes, and it does not contain convex hull computation or vertex enumeration, so that another package is needed for this auxiliary task.

 In their very recent paper \cite{Emiris} Emiris and Fisikopoulos discuss probabilistic methods for estimating the volume of a polytope.
 On p.~ 38:2 they say that several packages, including Normaliz, ``cannot handle general polytopes for dimension $d > 15$''.
 Based on our experience, we cannot fully support this finding.